TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/TypoScriptAnArray/Index.rst

    $data['page.']['10.']['myFunction'] = 'Magic!';

-However, the ":ref:`TEXT <t3tsref:cobj-text>`" object does not know any property caled "myFunction".
+However, the ":ref:`TEXT <t3tsref:cobj-text>`" object does not know any property called "myFunction".
 Consequently, the entry will have no effect.

 .. important::